-WHAT I DO
+WHAT WE DO

-- I helped set up Cross Flatts Park Run in Beeston, and have supported other local groups and charities to organise their own fundraising races.
+- Ed helped set up Cross Flatts ParkRun in Beeston, runs with South Leeds Lakers when he can, and has supported several local fundraising races.

-- I’ve worked (sometimes paid, normally not) in the South Leeds Academy (formerly High School) since it opened in 2005, developing events and programmes with them (eg their school leadership programme), linking them into opportunities and external initiatives, and more.
+- He’s worked (sometimes paid, normally not) in the South Leeds Academy (formerly High School) since it opened in 2005, developing events and programmes with them (eg their school leadership programme), linking them into opportunities and external initiatives, and more.

 - Through my work with Together for Peace, I’ve helped coordinate major projects including the Planet Leeds city centre street festivals, the major Leeds Summat gatherings in 2009 and 2011, the Leeds Den Festivals in 2014-2016, and the epic Leeds to London WALKTALK inter-community walk in 2008.
 Full info here.

 - And I’ve developed a bunch of neighbourhood community events and projects, including a scheme to turn the infamous ‘binyards’ into positive spaces (a hen-run in one, a greenhouse in another, murals, etc), a hanging basket scheme, community BBQs and bonfires, and more.

 So he keeps himself out of mischief.
 Most of the time.